 The Food and Drug Administration recently approved the usage of a new drug, Vivitrol, to help people suffering from heroin and opiate withdrawal.
 Meant as a drug to be injected once a month, the drug is meant to help people addicted to opiates such as codeine, morphine, heroin, and OxyContin.
 It has been primarily approved for opiate addicts who have gone through detoxification and have been free of opiates for at least seven days.

-The new approval of Vivitrol comes at the heels of a study done with 250 heroin addicts, after it has been shown to reduce relapse and narcotic cravings.
+The new approval of Vivitrol comes at the heels of a study done with 250 heroin addicts, after it was shown to reduce relapse and narcotic cravings.
 After a six month study, 86 percent of patients taking Vivitrol were free of drugs and returned to society by gaining functional jobs or returning to school.

 The way naltrexone works is by inducing opioid-receptor blockage while a recovering addict is in a state of impaired consciousness, with the intention to relieve withdrawal symptoms.
 In other words, Vivitrol blocks the effects of opiates on brain cells that normally register the sensations caused by opioid drugs and alcohol and lessens opiate cravings when taken for 12 weeks or more.
 It is meant to be taken as an injection, taken only once a month for a relatively short duration of time.